-This is one of the most common questions that we ask to those who are orienting themselves to the choice of a Vickers hardness tester.
+This is one of the first questions we ask anyone who is considering purchasing a Vickers hardness tester.

-But often the answer is not so immediate, precisely because there are so many factors that must be taken into account.
+But the answer is often not so straightforward, as many factors need to be taken into account.

-How often would you like to use the measuring instrument?
+How often would you like to use your Vickers hardness tester?

 How thorough would you like the hardness assessments to be?